 It's best to have any new skin changes evaluated by a doctor, especially if a spot:

 Age spots are caused by overactive pigment cells.
-Ultraviolet (UV) light accelerates the production of melanin.
-On the areas of skin that have had years of frequent and prolonged sun exposure, age spots appear when melanin becomes "clumped" or is produced in high concentrations.
+Ultraviolet (UV) light speeds up the production of melanin, a natural pigment that gives skin its color.
+On skin that has had years of sun exposure, age spots appear when melanin becomes clumped or is produced in high concentrations.

-The use of commercial tanning lamps and tanning beds can also contribute to the development of age spots.
+Use of commercial tanning lamps and beds also can cause age spots.

-Anyone can develop age spots, but you may be more likely to develop the condition if you:
+You might be more likely to develop age spots if you:

 To help avoid age spots and new spots after treatment, follow these tips for limiting your sun exposure:

-- Use sunscreen.
-Fifteen to 30 minutes before going outdoors, apply a broad-spectrum sunscreen that provides protection from both UVA and UVB light.
-Use a sunscreen with a sun protection factor (SPF) of at least 30.
+Use sunscreen.
+Fifteen to 30 minutes before going outdoors, apply a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30.
 Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or perspiring.